The 70 best Android apps in 2020: Get the best from your phone

 Complete short surveys for Google and you’ll be given credit to spend on the store.
-Sometimes that could be 50p, sometimes 10p, but it all adds up and no survey takes longer than a minute or two.
+Sometimes that could be 50 cents per survey, sometimes, only 10 cents, but it all adds up and no survey takes longer than a minute or two.
 Seriously, download this now.

 2. Gboard – the Google keyboard (Free)

 Ditch your stock keyboard.
 This is the ultimate

 Gboard is the ultimate keyboard for Android.
 That’s partly because it borrowed the best features from elsewhere – Glide Typing is remarkably similar to Swype for example – but it’s more than that.
 Google search is built right into it, meaning that wherever you in Android you can quickly search for things.
 Does someone want to know where you’re meeting?
 Get the address without leaving the chat window.
 Want to drop a GIF in to show your frustration at Googling on their behalf?
 Google a GIF and send it right back…